zxm14/hello-world/README.md

 test

 I just want to test how this would be.
 You know, as a beginner both for github and English, it is a quite difficult work.
 By the way, the words in the example is too fuuny hhh.

+I give up.
+This damn trash is beyond my capacity.